 About the Office

 It is the philosophy of the Office of Sustainability (OoS) that sustainable behaviors are everyone's responsibility and should be seen as an opportunity to grow our institutional programs and our personal well-being.
 As such, the OoS prides itself in its ability to serve as a platform of support for others to create, host, or enforce sustainable behaviors, programs, and policies.
-The primary role of the Office if Sustainability is to gather reporting from various institutional entities regarding progress made toward the institution's Sustainability Plan and Climate Action Plan.
+The Office if Sustainability gathers reporting from various institutional entities regarding progress made toward the institution's Sustainability Plan and Climate Action Plan each year.
 After assessing annual progress, additional efforts are then made by the Office to provide recommendations to and support for other offices and entities to produce increased implementation the following year.

 The OoS maintains large-scale efforts, such as management of the OHIO Ecohouse, tracking of the 35 benchmarks within the Sustainability Plan (more information under "Campus Initiatives") and the Climate Action Plan.
 Additionally, the office chooses to host a small number of sustainability-focused programs annually that can contribute to the sustainable growth of the institution and local communities, including Earth Day and Campus Sustainability Month festivities.

 In addition to programs and events, OoS works alongside the Ecology and Energy Conservation Committee as the "monitoring agent" to the Sustainability Plan and Climate Action Plan.
 Staff within the office work throughout the year to collect data from various offices at all OHIO campuses in an effort to compile, analyze, and report accurate data in these annual reports.
 In fact, in 2012, the Chillicothe campus took a strong leadership role in this effort by hiring a regional campus liaison that works with the Office of Sustainability to gather much-needed regional campus data and implement relevant programs and OU Southern has worked (and continues to work) as a strong advocate for sustainability tracking and implementation.
-As a signatory to the American College and Presidents' Climate Commitment (ACUPCC), the OoS also strives to provide timely and accurate reporting to other agencies such as ACUPCC, Sierra Club and the Princeton Review.
-We are able to do so effectively since Ohio University now reports to the Sustainability Tracking, Assessment and Rating System (STARS).
+As a signatory to the Carbon Commitment [formerly the American College and Presidents' Climate Commitment (ACUPCC)], the OoS strives to provide timely and accurate reporting to Second Nature as well as the Association for the Advancement of Sustainability in Higher Education (AASHE).
+Ohio University is a Sustainability Tracking, Assessment and Rating System (STARS) Silver Institution.

 In addition to the ACUPCC, Ohio University is a member of the United States Green Building Council (USGBC) and the Association for the Advancement of Sustainability in Higher Education (AASHE).
 As a member institution to AASHE, any individual with an OHIO email address has the ability to register on the AASHE website and gain access to exceptional resources.
 The Office of Sustainability encourages all Ohio University students, faculty, and staff to increase their knowledge on the subject of sustainability by utilizing this opportunity and/or contacting our office directly.

-Ohio University’s Office of Sustainability provides services and support to the campus community; advocates for innovation and research; and ensures fulfillment of institutional commitments to environmental, social and economic well-being.
+Ohio University’s Office of Sustainability facilitates the implementation of the Ohio University Sustainability and Climate Action Plan by providing services and support to the campus community and ensures fulfillment of institutional commitments to environmental, social and economic well-being.

 In 2005, Ohio University welcomed a new office to campus: The Office of Resource Conservation.
 Under the direction of the Resource Coordinator, Sonia Marcus, this office thrived as it worked to promote sustainability and energy conservation efforts across its campuses.
 It was in that year that the OHIO Ecohouse, the University's premier sustainability living residence, was created.
 Many other important educational projects also occurred during this time.